Category Archives: Thai Royals

 It was noted at the time that Ananda Mahidol did not want to be king and felt his reign would not last long.
 In January 1946, Louis Mountbatten, 1st Earl Mountbatten of Burma, the British commander in Southeast Asia, visited Ananda Mahidol in Bangkok.
 Lord Mountbatten described the young king as “a frightened, short-sighted boy, his sloping shoulders and thin chest behung with gorgeous diamond-studded decorations, altogether a pathetic and lonely figure.”
 After attending a public function with King Ananda Mahidol, Lord Mountbatten observed, “His nervousness increased to such an alarming extent, that I came very close to support him in case he passed out”.

-The Boromphiman Throne Hall in the Grand Palace.
+Boromphiman Throne Hall in the Grand Palace.
 The king’s bedroom was on the upper floor; Credit – By Sodacan – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=8958144

 On June 9, 1946, 20-year-old King Ananda Mahidol was found shot to death in his bed in the Boromphiman Throne Hall, a residential palace located in the Grand Palace in Bangkok, Thailand.
 He died from a single gunshot wound to the forehead.
 King Ananda Mahidol was scheduled to return to the University of Lausanne in Switzerland four days later.
 He was succeeded by his 18-year-old brother Bhumibol Adulyadej who reigned for seventy years.
-King Ananda Mahidol’s funeral did not take place until four years later when King Bhumibol Adulyadej had completed his education in Switzerland and returned permanently to Thailand.
+King Ananda Mahidol’s funeral did not occur until four years later when King Bhumibol Adulyadej completed his education in Switzerland and returned permanently to Thailand.
 King Ananda Mahidol’s ashes are enshrined in the base of the Buddha statue at Wat Suthat in Bangkok, Thailand.

 King Ananda Mahidol’s ashes are enshrined in the base of the Buddha; Credit – www.findagave,com